SliceHack/docs/docs/tutorial-basics/create-a-module.md

 # Create a Module

-To create a must create a file at `%Slice-Dir%/Scripts/<FileName>.js`
+To create a module you must first create a file at `%Slice-Dir%/Scripts/<FileName>.js`

-The next thing you want to do is right a `script.exports` for the script to understand
+The next thing you want to do is write a `script.exports` for the script to understand

 There are only 3 variables you can use in the `script.exports`